RahulNaroju/My-App/README.md

 # My-App
 This App is a Clone Music App, where User can register and Login.
-It is a basic app need much changes.
+It is a basic app.